Algebra IV Euclidean spaces

 Orthogonal projections (application to the method of least squares).

 Linear isometries, orthogonal matrices, orthogonal group and orthogonal special.
 Examples of isometries: rotations, symmetries.
-Classification of isometries in dimension 2 and 3.
+Classification of isometries in dimensions 2 and 3.

 Isometries preserving a regular polygon of the plane